Reading School

 We analysed data about a week ahead of previous years and that took the pressure off.
 It enabled us to release the results promptly and answer any questions from parents before they had to fill in their common application form

-Caroline Mole, Executive Assistant, Reading School
+Caroline Mole, Director of People, Reading School

-Building strong working relationships
+Building strong partnerships

 Reading School has placed great importance on building a collaborative relationship with ePC based on trust, communication, and personal contact.